Enhancement of an Unruh-DeWitt battery performance through quadratic environmental coupling: Introduction

-The study of quantum heat engines in the relativistic framework is inspired from the fundamental perspective of understanding quantum effects in the relativistic regime, and no less from the current technological outlook of satellite based quantum networks such as the quantum internet \cite{Lu_2022, Ribezzo_2023}.
+The study of quantum batteries in the relativistic framework is inspired from the fundamental perspective of understanding quantum effects in the relativistic regime, and no less from the current technological outlook of satellite based quantum networks such as the quantum internet \cite{Lu_2022, Ribezzo_2023}.
 From the seminal works \cite{Fulling, Davies1975, Unruh1}, it is well known that uniformly accelerated systems exhibit the Unruh effect.
-In relativistic framework, degradation of quantum resources such as coherence and entanglement \cite{Bruschi2014, Matsas, Y_M_Huang2019, Z_Zhao2020, Du2021, Liu2021, Benatti_2004, B_L_Hu2012, Moustos2017, Chatterjee2017, Sokolov2020} occurs.
+In relativistic framework, degradation of quantum resources such as coherence and entanglement \cite{Bruschi2014, Matsas, Y_M_Huang2019, Z_Zhao2020, Du2021, Liu2021, Benatti_2004, B_L_Hu2012, Moustos2017, Chatterjee2017, Mukherjee_PRA_2024, Sokolov2020} occurs.
 Recently, it has been noticed that studying quantum heat engines in the relativistic framework leads to some exciting results in the context of work extraction and the efficiency \cite{arias2018unruh, Mukherjee2022}.

-In the context of quantum batteries, \textit{ergotropy, battery capacity}, and \textit{charging efficiency} are the fundamental quantities which govern the performance of the battery \cite{Allahverdyan2004,M_N_Bera2020, Mir2023, Mojaveri2023}.
+In the context of quantum batteries, \textit{ergotropy, battery capacity}, and \textit{charging efficiency} are the fundamental quantities which govern the performance of the battery \cite{Allahverdyan2004, M_N_Bera2020, Mir2023, Mojaveri2023, Fischer_2024, Tirone_2024}.
 Work extraction from a quantum battery has been studied in the relativistic framework \cite{Hao2023}, and it was shown that work extraction of a quantum battery can be degraded due to its accelerated motion.
 However, such degradation can be inhibited by moving the battery along a trajectory characterized by the combination of a linear accelerated motion along with a component of the four-velocity in an orthogonal direction\cite{Abdolrahimi2014, Liu2021}.
 Further, the charging efficiency of a quantum battery can be enhanced by moving the battery and the charger at a nonrelativistic velocity \cite{Mojaveri2023}.
+In a recent study, the charging process of a quantum battery is studied in a curve background \cite{Tian_2024}.